 For example, I’ve used a starter battery that asked me to ‘replace’ it (with the help of a battery tester hooked to it) for an additional six months before finally needing to buy a replacement.

-The difference between a month and six is large – and quite impressive.
-It’s not something you can easily calculate an average on or worse, prepare against, beyond immediately spending money you may not have.
+The difference between a month and six is large and quite impressive.
+It’s not something you can easily calculate an average on, or worse, prepare against, beyond immediately spending money you may not have.

-The only thing that made me keep driving confidently in both instances was the fact that my portable jumper was always in the trunk so I knew that if/when push came to shove, I’d be able to handle the issue like a true professional.
+The only thing that made me keep driving confidently in both instances was the fact that my portable jumper was always in the trunk, so I knew that if/when push came to shove, I’d be able to handle the issue like a true professional.

-This may likely also be your experience if you’re banking on the predictive powers of the battery tester alone.
+This may also (likely) be your experience if you’re banking on the predictive powers of the battery tester alone.

 So, after all that said, what’s the best portable jump starter for modern vehicles today?